 The School offers an Advanced Standing program at the Charles River Campus, at the Off-Campus Program in Bedford and Fall River, and Online.
 The Advanced Standing program is for graduates of an undergraduate social work program accredited by the Council on Social Work Education.
 A minimum undergraduate academic average of 3.0 (B) is required for admission.
 The Bachelor of Social Work degree must have been received within six years of entry into the program.
 Advanced standing applicants must submit their final field evaluation from their senior year in order to be considered for admission.

 Prospective students interested in the Advanced Standing program should contact the Admissions Office for detailed information about the application procedure at School of Social Work Admissions.
 To obtain more information about the Advanced Standing program and sample program plans, please visit the Advanced Standing section.

 For selected prospective students with extensive background and experience, we will consider a special request to pursue Advanced Standing and dual degree programs (with Education, Public Health, or Theology).
 Such requests are reviewed on a case-by-case basis and require approval of the director of the dual degree program for which the student is applying and the associate dean for academic affairs.

-Applicants interested in learning more about the Advanced Standing and dual degree programs should contact the director of the appropriate program to discuss their application.
+Dual Degree Programs are only offered to Charles River Campus students.
+Applicants interested in learning more about the dual degree programs should contact the director of the appropriate program to discuss their application.
 More information can be found at: